 - establishing an effective monitoring process that is based on risk assessment, identification of internal controls, the identification of monitoring strategies to be deployed, and effectively communicating the monitoring plan criteria to the executive managers.

 The vice president for research has charged the OSP with the responsibility for overseeing commitments management and the performance of effort certification.

 All administrators and staff involved with the effort certification process are required to complete the Effort Certification Education Program.
 In addition, all faculty members who receive external funding for sponsored activities are required to complete the Effort Certification Education Program.

 - Consequences of Non-Compliance

-Non-compliance with the Effort Certification policy may lead to suspension of the PI's research rights and privileges with the University.
-If a PI does not adhere to the Effort Certification policy, the University has the right to disallow the PI to submit proposals and may inactivate existing accounts in the accounting system.
-In addition, disregarding the policy may also lead to other disciplinary actions in accordance with University policies.
+Non-compliance with the this policy may lead to suspension of the PI's research rights and privileges with the University.
+If the PI does not adhere to the Effort Certification policy, the University has the right to disallow the PI to submit proposals and may inactivate existing accounts in the accounting system.
+In addition, non-compliance with the policy may also lead to other disciplinary actions in accordance with University policies.

 Previously HOP 11.B.4